Wondering whether becoming a Phlebotomy Technician is the right career move for you? Here is a breakdown of what a phlebotomist does in a day.

 Prepping the Equipment

-Before phlebotomy technicians begin, they must make sure that everything they need to make the procedure go as quickly and as easily as possible.
+Before a phlebotomy technician begins, they must make sure that everything they need to make the procedure go as quickly and as easily as possible.
 This entails ensuring that all the equipment they need – from tourniquets and needs to collection tubes and disposal containers – are ready to go before they meet with the patient.

 Furthermore, sanitizing each and every tool used to draw a patient’s blood is a necessary part of the job.
 Opening new needles and sterilizing them in front of a patient confirms that everything is in fact clean and ready to go.
 Being prepared in advance is the first – and best – way to make a patient feel comfortable in their care.